 - Step 4: Store: Once completely dry, store the food in airtight containers in a cool, dark place.

-Fermenting your foods involves introducing beneficial bacteria that will preserve it.
+Fermenting your foods involves introducing beneficial bacteria that will preserve them.
 This method is more often used for making foods like yogurt, sauerkraut, kimchi, and sourdough bread!

 Pro tip: I like to reuse old tupperware containers when my sourdough is resting, it’s a great way to make use of what you already have and not dirty up bowls you use more often and might need handy!